kmsholcomb/docs-rackspace/doc/rpc/HowTo-OpenStack-On-RAX-Cloud-CentOS.rst

 OpenStack controller node (controller)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-If you orchestrated server creation, skip to :ref:`controller-net`.
+If you orchestrated server creation, skip to :ref:`centos-controller-net`.

 #.
 Create a cloud server named **controller**, removing all networks except the
    **management** network.